 Operating right of use ("ROU") assets and operating lease liabilities are recognized at the lease commencement date.
 Operating lease liabilities represent the present value of lease payments not yet paid.
-Operating right of use assets represent our right to use an underlying asset and is based upon the operating lease liabilities adjusted for prepayments or accrued lease payments, initial direct costs, lease incentives, and impairment of operating lease assets.
+Operating right of use assets represent the Company's right to use an underlying asset and is based upon the operating lease liabilities adjusted for prepayments or accrued lease payments, initial direct costs, lease incentives, and impairment of operating lease assets.
 To determine the present value of lease payments not yet paid, the Company estimates incremental secured borrowing rates corresponding to the maturities of the leases.
-We used the U.S. Treasury rate of 0.36% at March 31, 2023 and December 31, 2022.
+The Company used used the U.S. Treasury rate of 0.36% at June 30, 2023 and December 31, 2022.